Ryan Paevey: Personal life

 He has a motorcycle he named Lilith.
 In July 2015, Paevey injured his wrist in a motorcycle wreck.

 In 2016, Paevey launched a brand called Fortunate Wanderer, selling custom prints of photography from his travels, hand-made jewelry, and outdoor gear.

-His other hobbies include video games, surfing (which he did with his dad as a child), and cooking, and his favorite food is sushi.
+His other hobbies include video games, surfing (which he did with his father as a child), and cooking, and his favorite food is sushi.
 Paevey speaks some French and Japanese and can read Japanese.
-Paevey is of Dutch and Indonesian ancestry on his father's side.
-Paevey is a self-proclaimed "nature boy" Paevey also briefly lived in Harlem. and is very close with his younger sister Kaitlyn.
+He is of Dutch and Indonesian ancestry on his father's side.
+Paevey is a self-proclaimed "nature boy".
+He also briefly lived in Harlem and is very close with his younger sister Kaitlyn.